Skip to main content

 • Transmission value

-2. The result of capitalizing at the rate of 20 percent the average of the results of the three fiscal years closed prior to the date of accrual of the Tax.
+2. The result of capitalizing at a rate of 20 percent the average of the results of the three fiscal years closed prior to the date of accrual of the Tax.
 For this purpose, dividends distributed and allocations to reserves, excluding those for adjustment or updating of balance sheets, will be recorded as profits.

 • Acquisition value